danijeljw/danijelj/source/je-suivre-rivieres/holiday.md

 _(queue backing track)_

 You were licking your lips,
 and your chapstick shining.
 You were dying just to ask for coffee.
-You're just standing there in a laneway shop by the story I told you.
+You're just standing there in a laneway shop
+by the story I told you.
-You now there's not another moment, not another moment, not another moment to waste
+You now there's not another moment,
+not another moment,
+not another moment to waste

 You hold the menu close that your eyes grow wide.
 But your tongue is licking all over your lips.
 You're trying to speak
 But not matter what you do
 You just can't seem to decide.

-And so, let me take the words right out of your mouth and write them here. 😉
+And so, let me take the words right out of your mouth and write them here. 😉 _(pub intended)_

 Order: